steveharoz/research_approach/README.md

 All data collection and analyses will either be preregistered or explicitly described as "exploratory" or "descriptive".
 Any devations from a preregistration will be noted in the manuscript.
 An experiment that is preregistered must report the preregistration in the paper.

+Preregistered data collection is more ideal because reporting exploratory results must be very carefully hedged and is less credible.

 # Shared research artifacts

 ## Data collection